Legit-Labs/legitify/docs/policies/github/repository/pushes_are_not_restricted.md

 ---
 layout: default
-title: Default Branch Allows Pushes to Protected Branch
+title: Default Branch Doesn't Restrict Who Can Push
 parent: Repository Policies
 grand_parent: GitHub Policies
 ---

-## Default Branch Allows Pushes to Protected Branch
+## Default Branch Doesn't Restrict Who Can Push
 policy name: pushes_are_not_restricted

-severity: MEDIUM
+severity: LOW

 ### Description
 By default, commits can be pushed directly to protected branches, without going through a Pull Request.
-Restrict pushes to protected branches so that commits can be added only via merges, which require Pull Request.
+Restrict who can push commits to protected branches so that commits can be added only via merges, which require Pull Request.

 ### Remediation